tonylitianyu/Swarm-Segregation/README.md

 The Coachswarm simulation is provided by Professor Michael Rubenstein at Northwestern University

 Since this is a class project, the python code cannot be made public.
-If you are interested, please contact me for more detials.
+If you are interested, please contact me for more details.

 #### Approach